 Quite a bit of waterfowl, including three early Tundra Swans.

 I headed back towards home, and stopped by Marthaville Habitat as per usual.
-While there, I got word that a Black-headed Gull was at Port Glasgow on Lake Erie.
+While there, I got word that a Black-tailed Gull was at Port Glasgow on Lake Erie.
 Good grief, here we go again!
 I always go in the opposite direction when something of note decides show up.
 I was not going to miss this one, so I zig-zagged my way down to Port Glasgow.

 Luckily, the bird was still in position when I arrived.
 Not real close, but enough to get details.